cjratcliff/ml-compiled/docs/computer_vision.rst

 Saliency map
 ---------------
-A heatmap over an image which shows each pixel's importance for the classification.
+A heatmap over an image which shows each pixel's importance for the predicted classification.